jean-luc1203/jkbms-rs485-addon/DOCS.md

 # Smartphoton JK-BMS-RS485 Add-on Home Assistant based on node red

+#   !!!!!
+Please note that this version is not yet functional  !!!!!

 Smartphoton JK-BMS-RS485 is a BMS management add-on via RS485 port (wired) from the JKong company

 **BMS Type**